Louis Antoine de Saint-Just: Other writings

 Throughout his political career, Saint-Just continued to work on books and essays about the meaning of the Revolution, but he did not survive to see any of them published.
 In later years, these drafts and notes were put together in various collections along with Organt, Arlequin Diogène, L'Esprit de la Revolution, public speeches, military orders, and private correspondence.

 Many of Saint-Just's legislative proposals were compiled after his death to form an outline for a communal and egalitarian society.
 They were published as a single volume, Fragments sur les institutions républicaines.
 The proposals were far more radical than the Constitution of 1793, and identify closely with the legendarily fearsome traditions of ancient Sparta.
+Saint-Just proposed the electoral system now known as Single non-transferable voting in 1793 in a proposal to the French National Convention.
+His suggestion was to have the whole country as one multi-seat district and each voter having just one vote.
+It was not adopted in France at that time.

-Many of them are interpreted as proto-socialist precepts: the overarching theme is equality, which Saint-Just at one point summarizes as: "Man must be independent...
+Many of his proposals are interpreted as proto-socialist precepts: the overarching theme is equality, which Saint-Just at one point summarizes as: "Man must be independent...
 There should be neither rich nor poor".